zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout-grid.md

 ### offsetY `float`

-defines the top offset of the grid layout.
+Defines the top offset of the grid layout.
 The default is 50.

 #### Example
     <kendo:diagram-layout-grid offsetY="offsetY">